Staplewood Campus: Redevelopment

-In October 2013, a plan to build five pitches and a 11-metre high training dome, a 108-space car park and floodlights at the pitches next to the A326 was approved.
+In October 2013, a plan to build five pitches and an 11-metre high training dome, a 108-space car park and floodlights at the pitches next to the A326 was approved.
 The plans were objected by three letters from two parties, but the New Forest District Council's planning committee concluded it would have "no significant adverse impact upon the character and appearance of the area, adjoining amenity, nature conservation interests or highway safety".

-Southampton officially opened up their new training centre in November 2014, naming the main building after former late owner Markus Liebherr.
+Southampton officially opened up their new training centre in November 2014, naming the main building after the late owner Markus Liebherr.

 In March 2017, Chief Executive Gareth Rogers stated that the redevelopment of the training ground would not exceed the £40 million mark.

-In January 2022, Southampton were given permission to build a new gym for first team players, with the club stating it needed a bigger gym similar to other gyms being used by Premier League rivals.
+In January 2022, Southampton were permitted to build a new gym for first-team players, with the club stating it needed a bigger gym similar to other gyms being used by Premier League rivals.
 In December 2022, civic chiefs approved an application to demolish an "unsafe" building which had been vacant for more than two years to provide extra parking spaces for staff and players associated with the academy management building.